top of page

 Writer.
 Scholar.
 Educator.
 Arts Advocate.

 Dr. Carla Della Gatta is a theatre historian and performance theorist, specializing in contemporary Shakespearean performance and bilingual and Latinx theatre.
+She is a theatre archivist and dramaturg, and she offers casting workshops for theaters.
 She is author of Latinx Shakespeares: Staging US Intracultural Theater.
-She built and maintains the only archive of Latinx theatrical adaptation, LatinxShakespeares.Org.
+Professor Della Gatta built and maintains the only archive of Latinx theatrical adaptation, LatinxShakespeares.Org.

 DSC_7320_pp-Edit (1).jpeg